 So, how can we make our workplaces a safe haven for vehicles and pedestrians?
 Start by arranging your workspace thoughtfully.
 If you’re feeling a little lost, think of using a workplace transport risk assessment template, outlining points such as adequate lighting, marking out traffic routes, and keeping all openings clear.

 But hey, there’s more!
 You’ve also got the Provision and Use of Work Equipment Regulations 1998 to consider.
 Picture this as a check-up for your vehicles.
-Whether it’s a flat tire or a broken mirror, it’s your job to make sure all vehicles are in tip-top shape.
+Whether it’s a flat tyre or a broken mirror, it’s your job to make sure all vehicles are in tip-top shape.
 Remember, a well-maintained vehicle is a safe vehicle!

 Creating your workplace transport risk assessment